History of Jewelry

 READ

-History of Wire Weaving Jewelry
+History of Bakelite Jewelry

 For example, the use of gemstones like sapphires was believed to bring divine favor and protect the wearer from harm.
 Additionally, religious symbols such as crosses and reliquaries were incorporated into jewelry as a display of faith and devotion.